alicata/pc3/readme.md

 * tolerant to choppy streams from remote devices
 * fluid depth structure visualization
 * stream playback: pause, step-by-step, slow-down

-## Upcoming Features
-* observation volumes to track events in regions of intereset
+* observation volumes to track violations on structure or perceptual assumptions

+## Requirements and Current Limitations
+* python 3
+* gpu with opengl 3.4 support
+*  < 100k samples per frame
+* depth maps or 3d point cloud input stream

+## Upcoming in 2022
 * neural decoding for structure analysis and debugging
 * stream fusion or/and compression
 * improved probe installation